Max Warmerdam: Chess career

+In July 2021 Warmerdam won the Ikaros tournament in Greece.

-In August 2021, Warmerdam finished clear first in the Guimarães Open with 8/9 (+7–0=2), half-a-point ahead of Hans Niemann, Guillaume Lamard, and Stamatis Kourkoulos Arditis.
+In August 2021 he won the Guimarães Open tournament in Portugal.
+Warmerdam finished clear first in the Guimarães Open with 8/9 (+7–0=2), half-a-point ahead of Hans Niemann, Guillaume Lamard, and Stamatis Kourkoulos Arditis.

-He won the Dutch Chess Championship in 2021, finishing on 5/6 in the final four-player round-robin.
+In December 2021 he won the Dutch Chess Championship, finishing on 5/6 in the final four-player double round-robin.

+In January 2025 he competed in the 87th edition of the Tata Steel Chess Tournament.
+He defeated Arjun Erigaisi in round 7, the first time he defeated a player rated above 2800.

 Personal life

 Born in 2000, Warmerdam is from Tegelen in Limburg.
-As of 2021, he is a student of economics at Tilburg University.
+He was a student of economics at Tilburg University as of 2021.